jwharm/vala-gir-parser/README.md

 string xml = repository.to_xml ();
 ```

+The GIR node tree can be displayed in an easy-to-read text format with `to_string ()`, or in XML format with `to_xml ()`.
+The XML is identical to the original GIR XML file, except the XML element attributes have a different ordering (the attributes are kept in a `Gee.Map`, an unordered collection).

+### VAPI generator

+The GIR node tree is converted into a Vala AST using a series of Builder classes that convert a GIR node into Vala symbols.
+For example, `ClassBuilder` generates a Vala Class with all its fields, methods etc. from a GIR class.
+The `NamespaceBuilder` class ties it all together.

+Implementing the builder classes is currently in progress.

+The existing `vapigen` utility is still used to read command line arguments, kick-off the parser process, and write the results into a VAPI file.

 ## Contributing

 Contributions are welcome.
 The code is LGPL-licensed.
 Please post issues and changes on [GitHub](https://github.com/jwharm/vala-gir-parser/).